slyedoc/bevy_sly_blender/readme.md

 - [ ] Docs
 - [ ] Flatten Entity Hierarchy - hate having so many, Level>Scene>Instance(Blueprint)>Collection Root>children feels so un ECS,
- makes normal querying a pain.
+ and systems far to complicated when it should be simple queries.
- - Have tried ever way I can think of using SceneBundle system, but it forces create new entity, working on by passing it entirely (see [spawn_from_bluerpint.rs](./src/spawn_from_blueprints.rs)).
+ - Have tried ever way I can think of using SceneBundle system, but it forces nesting that just gets in the way, working on by passing it entirely (see [spawn_from_bluerpint.rs](./src/spawn_from_blueprints.rs)).
+ - Currently using custom copy from scene world to app world, and removes need for SceneBundle and all post processing that was need to try and flatten it before.

+- [ ] Simplify UI
 - [X] Collaspse blender plugins
   - [X] Unify settings
   - [X] flatten structure